vectordotdev/vector/website/docs/reference/tests.md

 ##### `[field_name]`.contains

-Checks whether a string field contains a string argument.Can also provide a list of string (evaluates to true if any match).
+Checks whether a string field contains a string argument.This may be a single string or a list of strings, in which case this evaluates to true if any of the list matches.